-Groundwater levels have been recorded on a monthly basis from the Condition Survey (16th June 2009) up to January 2010.
-From an initial reading of 7.73 metres, consecutive readings have recorded successive rises in water levels of +900mm, +130mm, +110mm, +450mm, +460mm and +480mm.
-Given that the tidal position is known and observed at the time readings were taken, this data can be interpreted as reflecting the changes in tidal levels at the time of monitoring and not indicative of the groundwater regime.
+Groundwater levels have been recorded on a monthly basis from the Condition Survey (16th June 2009) up to March 2010.
+From an initial reading of 7.73 metres, consecutive readings have recorded successive rises in water levels of +900mm, +130mm, +110mm, +450mm, +460mm, +480mm, +440mm and +1040mm.
+Given that the tidal position is known and observed at the time readings were taken, this data can be interpreted as reflecting the changes in tidal levels at the time of monitoring and not wholly indicative of the groundwater regime.
+Groundwater levels within this instrument may also be affected by surface water run-off which has infiltrated the installation and affected water level readings.
 Groundwater data graphs are presented in Appendix C.